 Flexible vs agile working

 Agile and flexible working patterns are not new, but they have been redefined by the pandemic and given greater importance, certainly for employees.
+With all the talk about these phrases over the past few years, it has become increasingly important to understand the difference between flexible vs agile working.

 Before COVID, working from home was often reserved for certain employees as a job perk or, in some cases, as a necessity.
 Only one in ten (9.5%) of UK workers got to do their jobs from home in 1999, according to a Labour Force Survey, issued by the Office for National Statistics (ONS).
 By 2020, a report from the CIPD Job Quality Index stated that that number jumped to 54%.